 There is also a possibility that you will see more kangaroos and wallabies on your return journey back to your overnight accommodation on Kangaroo Island.

-Self Drive from Kangaroo Island to Adelaide.
-(Approx 2.5 hrs)
+Drive from Kangaroo Island to Adelaide, approximately 2.5 hours.

 Take the Princess Highway northbound from Adelaide to Gawler Historic Town, then eastbound on to the indulgent pleasures of the vine clad hills and dales, orchards, and historic country towns of the Barossa Valley wine region.

 Travel to your luxury accommodation in the Barossa Valley, Australia, where you will be staying whilst on vacation for 3 nights.

 Just one hour from Adelaide and set atop a gentle hill surrounded by hundreds of acres of vines overlooking the world renowned Barossa Valley, Your vacation accommodation is the region’s premier luxury vineyard retreat.
 The retreat has just fifteen suites each with private terraces and gated courtyards, soft contemporary furnishings and generous ensuites.
 Guest suites feature king beds, luxurious linens, spa tubs, dual rain showers, Bose soundsystems, individual espresso makers and superb sunrise or sunset views over the adjacent vineyards.
 All suites include gourmet continental breakfast delivered insuite as well as complimentary wireless internet.

 Art and design are central to the guest experience at your luxury accommodation.
 South Australia is home to hundreds of world class artists; artworks and glass pieces are featured in suite and throughout the property.
 With professional, attentive and caring staff with excellent local knowledge about local wineries and touring options such as hot air ballooning, private guides and heritage sites, your retreat is the destination for discerning travellers.